AriannaRonci/Librachain/README.md

   chmod +x install.sh
   ./install.sh
 ```
-4. Finally you can run the *run.sh* file to start the program.
-Again, remeber to make this file executable before executing it.
+4. Finally you can run the *main.py* file to start the program.
 ```
-  chmod +x run.sh
-  ./run.sh
+  python3 main.py
 ```

 <a name="setupwin"></a>
 #### Setup in Windows